sawyermarchand9/Unity2DMapGenerator/README.md

 ### The Perlin noise-based extension is designed to generate 2D tile maps.

 ### To get it up and running, follow these instructions:
-* Create a folder named ‘Editor’ in the assets.
+* Copy the git url https://github.com/sawyermarchand9/Unity2DMapGenerator.git
+* Go to the Window tab in Unity
+* Select Package Manager
+* Click the plus button on the top left
+* Install package from git url
-* Place the ‘MapGenerator.cs’ file into the ‘Editor’ folder.
+* Paste the git url into the text box and hit install

 ### To access the tool, perform the following steps:
 * Navigate to the ‘Tools’ menu.